wanghaisheng/responsive-landing-page-starter/content/blog/en/my-first-month-in-devrel.md

   * Participating in developer communities and forums
   * Giving talks and workshops
   * Updating blog posts and documentation
-  * Creating content in different formats
+  * Creating content in different formats.
+One example of what I've created:  [Send and Receive SMS Messages with Firebase Functions | One Dev Minute](https://www.youtube.com/watch?v=c8gHy_KvQAE)
   * Giving and receiving code and content review 💖

 **Working Remotely**